aalcar/rustar/README.md

-## hmu if you want the model it's way to big to fit here lol
+## hmu if you want the model it's way to big too fit here lol